 An important aim of the group is to identify new causes of cancer, especially for cancers showing unexplained large geographical variations in incidence.
 This is done by conducting large multidisciplinary projects that involve biological and epidemiological characterization of cancer patients from all over the world, using the most advanced molecular and statistical approaches.
 We also have a major focus on early detection of cancer through identifying biomarkers for pre-clinical disease.

 A postdoctoral opportunity is immediately available within the Group to contribute in one of our multidisciplinary cancer studies.
 These include the recent Cancer Research UK Grand Challenge project ‘Mutographs’, which aims to identify mutation signatures for 5 different cancers, as well as large scale genome-wide and Mendelian randomization studies.
 There are also possibilities to contribute in early detection biomarker studies.
 Successful candidates should have a strong background in either cancer genomics or epidemiology or biostatistics, with a willingness to learn new techniques, as well as a good command of English.

-If you are interested in applying to this postdoctoral opportunity or if you would like to learn more about opportunities within the Group then please send, by email, a CV, including list of publications and a description of previous research experience, as well as the names and addresses of two academic referees, to:
+Applicants should send a CV, including list of publications and a description of previous research experience, as well as a motivation letter and the names and addresses of two academic referees, by email to: